Gamini Goonesena: Post Playing career

-In 1965 he was appointed as Ceylon's representative to the ICC International Cricket Conference and subsequently managed the Sri Lankan Test side on a tour of India.
+In 1965, he was appointed as Ceylon's representative to the ICC International Cricket Conference and subsequently managed the Sri Lankan Test side on a tour of India.
 He also played club cricket for Waverley District Cricket Club (now Eastern Suburbs District Cricket Club) in Sydney in the 1970s.
-During the 1990s he became President of Colts CC, one of the oldest clubs on the island, and during this time he also worked as a Test Match commentator for Sri Lankan radio and television.
+During the 1990s, he became President of Colts CC, one of the oldest clubs on the island, and during this time he also worked as a Test Match commentator for Sri Lankan radio and television.
 He also joined the BBC Test Match Special commentary team when Sri Lanka toured England in 1984 and 1988.
-He retired in 2004 to live in Sydney, Australia.
+He retired in 2004, and lived in Sydney, Australia.

 Valediction

 He died in Canberra aged 80, on 1 August 2011.
-Ian Pieris, a contemporary Sri Lankan who played under Goonesena at Cambridge, said: “Gamini was easily the best leg-spinner I have seen, and probably the best all-round cricketer this country produced after the War (WWII).
+Ian Pieris, a contemporary Sri Lankan who played under Goonesena at Cambridge, said: "Gamini was easily the best leg-spinner I have seen, and probably the best all-round cricketer this country produced after the War (WWII).
 He had a keen cricket brain, and as a captain, stood heads and shoulders above his contemporaries in England at a time when there were captains in the counties such as Peter May (Surrey), Colin Cowdrey (Kent) and Cyril Washbrook (Lancashire) to name a few.
 He always led from the front be it in bowling, batting or fielding.
 Gamini would throw himself totally into the game and never gave up.
-Sadly, Sri Lanka was not able to make proper use of his cricketing brain.”
+Sadly, Sri Lanka was not able to make proper use of his cricketing brain".